 Our Mission, Goals & Vision

-Our Mission: The Maryland Master Naturalist Program engages individuals as stewards of Maryland’s natural resources and ecosystems through science-based education and volunteer service in their communities.
+Our Mission: The Maryland Master Naturalist Program engages a diverse corps of individuals as stewards of Maryland’s natural resources and ecosystems through science-based education and volunteer service in their communities.

 Supporting definitions: